beancount/ledger2beancount/docs/configuration.md

 :   Specify a metadata tag (after the mapping done by `metadata_map`) used to set the payee.

+narration_tag

+:   Specify a metadata tag (after the mapping done by `metadata_map`) used to set the narration.

 payee_split

 :   Specifies a list of regular expressions to split ledger's payee field